Laila Iskandar is former Minister of Urban Renewal & Informal Settlements in the Egyptian national government.

 She is chairperson and founding board member of CID Consulting, an Egyptian consulting firm pursuing holistic growth solutions by bridging corporate and developmental objectives.
 She is also a trustee at Alfanar, the first venture philanthropy organization in the Arab region.

 She served as a jury member to UNESCO’s International Literacy Prize and acted as UNESCO’s UNLD Resource Person for the Arab region (2005-07).

 She was named “Social Entrepreneur of the Year” in 2006 at the World Economic Forum by the Schwab Foundation.

-Laila Iskandar will be a speaker at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+Laila Iskandar was a speaker at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.